Intake Process—Children over 3 & Adults

 Psychological testing may be completed by Westside Regional Center to determine if the applicant has an eligible diagnosis.
 Recent evaluations attained in the community may be presented for review and that information will be included in the evaluation completed at Westside Regional Center.

-Recent medical information concerning each applicant is needed.
-Medical records and physician’s assessments will be requested.
+Recent records concerning each applicant are needed.
+School evaluations, Individual Education Plans (IEPs), private assessments, and/or medical records will be requested.
 These records will be reviewed and possibly used in place of a WRC assessment.
-The applicant may be evaluated by a Westside Regional Center’s consulting physician.

 A multidisciplinary team meets to review all gathered information.
 This team determines if the applicant meets the criteria for eligibility.
 If the applicant is found eligible, a meeting is held with all concerned parties to develop an Individual Program Plan (IPP).
 If the applicant is not eligible, appropriate community referrals and recommendations are made and our appeal procedures explained.

-- or drop the documents off with the receptionist at Westside Regional Center.
+- Drop all documents off with the receptionist at Westside Regional Center.